-Anne Warfield Rawls, "Durkheim's Epistemology," American Journal of Sociology 102, 2 (1996): 430-482.
+30 Rawls, Anne Warfield, 1996, 'Durkheim's epistemology', American Journal of Sociology, 102, 2: 430-482.

-Anne Warfield Rawls, Epistemology and Practice: Durkheim's The Elementary Forms of Religious Life (Cambridge: Cambridge University Press, 2004).
+31 Rawls, Anne Warfield, 2004, Epistemology and Practice, Cambridge etc.: Cambridge University Press.

-Nicholas, J. Allen et al. claim that theirs is the first book to be devoted to Les formes (Nicholas, J. Allen, William S.F.
-Pickering, William Watts Miller, eds., On Durkheim's Elementary Forms of Religious Life (New York/London: Routledge, 2012), but in the light of Rawls's 2004 book as cited above that is simply not true.
+32 Another reason why Allen et al.'s 2012 claim that theirs is the first book to be devoted to Les Formes is simply a untruth; Allen, N.J., Pickering, W.S.F., & Miller, Watts, 2012, eds, On Durkheim's Elementary Forms of Religious Life, New York / London: Routledge.

-She elucidates Durkheim's dualism as both "Anti-Kant and Anti-Rationalist" and dwells on Durkheim's notions of the "double man" and of "two layers of knowledge."
 There is a considerable risk of misunderstanding on this point.
-Dualism may refer to any conceptualisation revolving on a fundamental distinction, from the relation between Lower and Upper Egypt, to body-mind dualism (Plato, St Augustine, Descartes), the Zoroastrian and Manichaean cosmology in which good and evil are considered to be complementary, or to a political system that is de facto composed of two major political parties, like for decades in the USA and the UK, etc. Anyway, the meaning that applies here is clearly defined:
+Dualism33 may refer to any conceptualisation revolving on a fundamental distinction, from the relation between Lower and Upper Egypt, to body-mind dualism (Plato, St Augustine, Descartes), the Zoroastrian and Manichaean cosmology in which good and evil are considered to be complementary, or a political system that is de facto composed of two major political parties, like for decades in the USA and the UK, etc. Anyway, the meaning that applies here is clearly defined:

-Durkheim felt so strongly about the centrality of his position on dualism to the argument of The Elementary Forms as a whole, and was so disappointed that the argument was misunderstood, that, in response to criticism of that book, he wrote an article devoted entirely to an explanation of his position on dualism.
-The article, "The Dualism of Human Nature and its Social Conditions" was published in 1914, in the Italian scholarly journal Scientia two years after the publication of Les formes.
+'Durkheim felt so strongly about the centrality of his position on dualism to the argument of The Elementary Forms as a whole, and was so disappointed that the argument was misunderstood, that, in response to criticism of that book, he wrote an article devoted entirely to an explanation of his position on dualism.
+The article, "The Dualism of Human Nature and its Social Conditions" was published in 1914, in the Italian scholarly journal Scientia two years after the publication of Les Formes.
 In the Scientia article Durkheim argued that there are two aspects of each human being: a pre-rational animal being and a rational social, or human, being.
-These two aspects of the person conflict with one another, producing the internal tension that philosophers across the ages have referred to as dualism.
+These two aspects of the person conflict with one another, producing the internal tension that philosophers across the ages have referred to as dualism.'
+(Rawls 2004 o.c.: 72)

-The Scientia article was recently separately reprinted.
-Incidentally, Durkheim's central association of evil with the individual, and of good with society could well serve as an illustration of the Jewish undercurrent in Durkheim's thought: e.g. Maimonides in the Guide for the Perplexed expounds the same view.
-Are we justified to draw up the equation that for Durkheim social: sacred = individual: profane...?
+The Scientia article was recently separately reprinted.34 Incidentally, Durkheim's central association of evil with the individual, and of good with society could well serve as an illustration of the Jewish undercurrent in Durkheim's thought: e.g. Maimonides in the Guide for the Perplexed (2012 / 1190)35 expounds the same view.
+Are we justified to draw up the equation that for Durkheim social : sacred = individual : profane.....?